Frequently Asked Questions - FAQ

 Rafting into the Lodge

 Rafting on the world-renowned Pacuare River is an experience not to be missed!
 It’s a truly unique and exciting way to get to and from remote Rios Lodge.
 Your lodge stay includes shuttle transportation from San Jose to the Pacuare River Linda Vista put-in, with a stop on the way at the Rios Lodge Operations Center in Turrialba to change clothes, store unneeded luggage, and get drybags for the luggage you are bringing to the lodge.
 At the put-in, you’ll get your rafting gear and a safety briefing from guides.
 There are bathrooms at the put-in.
 You’ll raft approximately 16 kilometers of Class 1-2 whitewater for a 2-3 hour paddle to the lodge, depending on the water levels.
-Ages 6 and up can raft this first half of the Pacuare River to the lodge.
+Minimum age is 6 years old during Dry Season (December-April) and 8 years old during Rainy Season (May-November) to raft this first half of the Pacuare River to the lodge.

 Rafting out of the Lodge